Kerwood/confluence-updater/README.md

 This tool will render your markdown files to html and upload it to a page in your Confluence Cloud instance via the API.
 I haven't tested it on a self hosted instance so I'm don't know if that will work.

 It's now possible to create a build pipeline that creates the documentation for you in Confluence.
+You can find a how-to on my blog [https://linuxblog.xyz/posts/netbox/](https://linuxblog.xyz/posts/netbox/).

 Go to [https://id.atlassian.com/manage-profile/security/api-tokens](https://id.atlassian.com/manage-profile/security/api-tokens) and create an API token.